 Expert in Bigelow's litholapaxy operation

 Reginald Harrison (1837–1908) was born in Stafford on 24 August 1837.
-He became a member of the Royal College of Surgeons of England in 1866 and, initially, practiced in Liverpool where he campaigned for one of the first hospital ambulance services in Europe.
-His first horse ambulance is pictured, below right.
+He became a member of the Royal College of Surgeons of England in 1866 and, initially, practiced in Liverpool.

 He became an expert in the field of genito-urinary medicine, such that, in 1889, he was invited to join the surgical staff of St Peter’s Hospital for Stone in London.
-Here, along with Hurry Fenwick, he was active in securing a position for Peter Freyer
+Here, along with Hurry Fenwick, he was active in securing a senior position for Peter Freyer.

 Harrison was a great proponent of Bigelow’s litholapaxy operation.

 He wrote a popular textbook, "Surgical Disorders of the Urinary Organs", which went through four editions.
 In 1881, he reported on "A Case of Lithotomy where a Tumour of the Prostate Was Successfully Enucleated", one of the first descriptions of the surgical excision of a prostate tumour.